Ben Avon and neighbours from Linn of Quoich

 Approaching Ben Avon's summit from the west

-Once the tor is reached, go through an obvious gap and around to the east side of the rock.
-Ascend the tor via a fairly easy and direct scramble.
-The views are good inall directions - try picking out the other tors and tops on Ben Avon's complex plateau and ridges.
+Once the tor is gained, an obvious gap in the rock is nipped through and around to the east side of the tor.
+The tor is then ascended via a fairly easy and direct scramble.
+The views are rather fine in all directions - try picking out the other tors and tops on Ben Avon's complex plateaux and ridges.

 The bealach between Ben Avon and Beinn a'Bhuird